haoyisososo/Uncertainty-Quantification-for-LLMs/README.md

     ```
     python pipeline_agent.py inputfile.csv
     ```
   - After running the command above, a folder named inputfile will be created.
-To compute the inverse entropy and evaluation metrics including AUROC, PRR, and Brier Score, run:
+To compute the probability in the fully probabilistic framework and uncertainty measures including inv-entropy and evaluation metrics including AUROC, PRR, and Brier Score, run:
     ```
     python pipeline_metric.py inputfile
     ```